nanoporetech/megalodon/docs/index.rst

 This command produces the ``megalodon_results`` output directory containing all requested output files and logs.

-The majority of megalodon's functionality is accessed via the ``megalodon`` command (exemplified above), though a number of additional operations are made available via the ``megalodon_extras`` command.
+The majority of Megalodon's functionality is accessed via the ``megalodon`` command (exemplified above), though a number of additional operations are made available via the ``megalodon_extras`` command.
 These operations include modified base or variant aggregation (much faster than re-computing per-read calls), modified base result validation, and model statistic calibration.
 Helper commands to perform sequence variant phasing (details here :doc:`variant_phasing`) are also included in ``megalodon_extras``.
 In the future these script will move to a dedicated command line interface (likely ``megalodon_extras``).